artemabalmasov/maze-antianxiety/design.md

 https://gemini.google.com/app/f5f4cd5079c2472b

-Gemini

-Hi gemini, let's design anti anexiety game together.
-What would be top3 requirements for anit-anexiety game ?
-About GeminiOpens in a new window
-Gemini AppOpens in a new window
-SubscriptionsOpens in a new window
-For BusinessOpens in a new window
-Sign in to start saving your chats
-Once you're signed in, you can access your recent chats here.
-Conversation with Gemini
 Hi gemini, let's design anti anexiety game together.
 What would be top3 requirements for anit-anexiety game ?

 Hello!
 That sounds like a wonderful and helpful project.
 Designing a game specifically to address anxiety is a great idea.